SoFi vs. Prosper: Which personal loan lender is right for you?

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Prosper and SoFi are two large personal loan online lenders.
+Prosper and SoFi are both large online lenders.
 SoFi, founded in 2011, got its start as a company focused on college students.
 It has since expanded to offer a variety of financial services, including personal loans.
 Prosper started as a peer-to-peer lending site in 2005 and now offers a variety of loan products.

-If you are trying to determine which one is better for your situation, compare some of their key traits.
+Compare their key traits to determine which one is better for your situation.

 Prosper vs. SoFi at a glance

-SoFi and Prosper are both good personal lenders.
+SoFi and Prosper are solid lenders.
 However, if you’re thinking about applying for a loan you should take the time to compare them to make sure you choose the best loan for your needs.

 |Time to funding||As soon as next day||Within a few days|